Last Updated on

 - Agile business – Having data in a single and central location means that all stakeholders across the organisation can deliver timely and optimal solutions to customers.

 - Mergers and acquisitions – In the event of a business being the target for a buy-out, having a SCV can make a huge difference in the company’s valuation.
-A complete customer data strategy can accelerate sales and marketing performance and customer retention.
+A fully integrated and mature customer data strategy can accelerate sales and marketing performance and customer retention.
 All key factors that are evaluated by potential investors.

 - Predictive analysis – Predictive analytics can help brands understand the customer’s needs – even before they do.
 It guides organisation to take the next best action and helps ensure better customer service and sales conversions.